khurshid-alam/codebase/Resources/Ubuntu/Ubuntu Packaging Guide.md

     bzr commit -m "Initial revision"

-> By supplying commit with the parameter -m you avoid a text editor
-> popping up asking you for a commit message.
+> **NOTE:** By supplying commit with the parameter -m you avoid a text editor popping up asking you for a commit message.

 See the diff: